 Email Frank Holleman to let us know you are coming: <[email protected]>.

 Meet at 8:45 a.m. on Saturday, June 3, at the QT Station at Exit 60 (Highway 101) on I-85 between Greenville and Spartanburg (1840 Hwy 101 south, Greer).
 We will leave as a group and travel about 5 miles south on Highway 101 to the Michelin construction site.
 If you have a truck, please bring it.

 Note — This is an active construction site for Michelin’s new distribution center: We must enter together as a group (no stragglers!); we must wear leather shoes or boots; and it is important that we have a list of those coming, so don’t forget to register!

 Bring gloves and digging tools and 3-gallon pots if you have some.
 Leather shoes or boots are required at this site.
 It’s always good to wear long pants and sleeves; poison ivy may be present.

 Normally we finish at the site by noon and then transport the plants either to a location on the Michelin site where they will be taken care of, or to a location nearer to Greenville where we will care for them before transplanting.
-Since this may be our last opportunity here, some folks are saying that they would like the option of working into the afternoon; if you are one of those, you may want to pack a lunch.
-Check with Frank when you register.
+Since this may be our last opportunity here, some folks are saying that they would like the option of working into the afternoon — whether this will be possible is uncertain — but if you might like to do that, please let Frank know when you register (and you may want to pack a lunch).

 Don’t forget, volunteers do get to take some plants home!